 Perhaps you might be willing to look at providing a patch?
 Basically if you look at V3Unroll now it just looks for certain hardcoded constructs.
 Instead it should apply values in the initial part of the for, then execute the test and increment, and 'timeout' if too many loops are needed, or anything strange happens (like other variables are needed, or an unsupported construct like PLI call is seen).
 V3Table has good examples of how to execute code during compilation.

-#3 Updated by Johan Bjork almost 2 years ago
+#3 Updated by Johan Bjork about 2 years ago

 I wrote up an initial version of this over the weekend, it's mostly passing tests but needs some more work.
 I'm somewhat worried it'll have a negative performance impact though, especially for the cases where we decide to not unroll the loop.
 Previously it was a fairly quick check, but now we either have to 1) run the simulation for the incr/condition to determine size of loop, then bail if too big 2) Run the actual unrolling and then abort if it goes for too long. both which seems fairly slow.

 Is there any performance benchmarks I can run to ensure things are looking good after this change?

 #7 Updated by Wilson Snyder over 1 year ago